JordanMartinez/purescript-jordans-reference/31-Design-Patterns/03-Phantom-Types/01-What-Are-Phantom-Types.md

     - See [Pathy](https://github.com/slamdata/purescript-pathy#introduction), which uses them to track the distinctions of relative/absolute file paths and of file/directory
 - Use phantom types to estimate the state of "the real world" in a monadic computation:
     - Search for an explanation of Indexed Monads
+- Use phantom types to "save" proofs
+    - Watch [Ghosts of Departed Proofs](https://www.youtube.com/watch?v=2cAxOJEiL00) (not the best video quality, but very interesting ideas)